 STEP parenting services are offered in an individual or group format.
 This service is appropriate for parents of children ages 0-18.
 Individual STEP can be provided at the Education & Training Center or at one of the Youth & Family Counseling offices.
-Group STEP is offered at the Education & Training Center.
-Check with a team member from the Education & Training Center to determine group days and times.
+Check with a team member from the Education & Training Center to determine availability for group format.

 The individual and group formats follow the same outline.
 STEP can be offered to parents in Spanish or English.
 Parents in the group complete a Pre-Survey and Post-Survey and attend 7 sessions, for a total of 10.5 hours of parent education instruction.
 Parents attending individual sessions will complete a Pre-Survey and Post-Survey and attend 7 sessions, for a total of 7 hours of parent education instruction.
-STEP chapter outlines for group attendees are completed during group and chapters from STEP book are provided to review throughout the week.
+STEP chapter outlines are completed during sessions and chapters from STEP book are provided to review throughout the week.
 The chapters correspond to weekly sessions broken down by the modules listed below.
 After all sessions have been attended, parents complete a Post-Survey and may receive a certificate of completion.

 Outlines and handouts for group facilitators and attendees can be found on the Common (G:) drive, EDUCATION and TRAINING CENTER folder, Parenting folder, STEP Parenting Outlines & Handouts folder.
-Scanned copies of STEP book chapters in English and Spanish are available on the Common (G:) drive, EDUCATION and TRAINING CENTER folder, Parenting folder,
+Scanned copies of STEP book chapters in English and Spanish are available on the Common (G:) drive, EDUCATION and TRAINING CENTER folder, Parenting folder, Parenting Book folder.
+The certificate of completion can be found on the Common (G:) drive,

-Parenting Book folder.
-The certificate of completion can be found on the Common (G:) drive, EDUCATION and TRAINING CENTER folder, Parenting folder, Certificates folder.
+EDUCATION and TRAINING CENTER folder, Parenting folder, Certificates folder.
 Remember to delete the client's name once the certificate has been printed.